Smoke and carbon monoxide alarms

 Changes to fire detection requirements (BS-5839-6-2019)

-By law all single family homes must now have a Grade D1 Category LD2 fire detection system.
+We are now requiring all rented single family homes to have a Grade D1 Category LD2 fire detection system.

 What does this mean?

-All single family homes must have a system incorporating interlinked mains wired detectors in all circulation areas that form part of the escape routes from the property, and in all specified rooms or areas that present a high fire risk to occupants, including any kitchen and the principal habitable room.
+We recognise that fire safety is vitally important, battery operated alarms are vulnerable to tampering and are often not maintained in a working condition leaving occupiers at significant risk.
+As such we are now requiring all rented homes to have a system incorporating interlinked mains wired detectors in all circulation areas that form part of the escape routes from the property, and in all specified rooms or areas that present a high fire risk to occupants, including any kitchen and the principal habitable room.

 In simple terms the following is required (two storey, single family home):

 - A smoke detector in the lounge (or principal living room),

 - A smoke detector in the hallway,